 OWL 2 provides axioms that allow relationships to be established between class expressions, as shown in Figure 13.
 The SubClassOf axiom allows one to state that each instance of one class expression is also an instance of another class expression, and thus to construct a hierarchy of classes.
 The EquivalentClasses axiom allows one to state that several class expressions are equivalent to each other.
-The DisjointClasses axiom allows one to state that several class expressions are pairwise disjoint - that is, that they have no instances in common.
+The DisjointClasses axiom allows one to state that several class expressions are equivalent to each other.
+The DisjointClasses axiom allows one to state that several class expression are pairwise disjoint - that is, that they have no instances in common.
 Finally, the DisjointUnion class expression allows one to define a class as a disjoint union of several class expressions and thus to express covering constraints.